 Where the government or its agencies enter into receivables contracts for general commercial purposes, no special rules apply to the sale, assignment or collection of such receivables, except that any such assignment is valid, generally, even where there is a contractual prohibition on assignments (see question 4.4 below).
 Special assignment restrictions and notice requirements apply to tax reimbursement and similar claims.
 Tax authorities can enforce assessed taxes without the help of the courts.
-In securitisation transactions, due to enforceability concerns, it is generally agreed that receivables against government agencies are ineligible.
+In securitisation transactions, due to enforceability concerns, public law receivables against government agencies are frequently considered ineligible.